-Holidays to St. Anton
+Holidays in St. Anton

-The Tyrol: valleys of adventure
+Exploring the Arlberg: valleys of adventure

 There are around 270 kilometres of marked footpaths around St. Anton that vary from forested valley trails to ridge walks with panoramic views of peaks and glaciers.
 The Verwall Alps are on the doorstep.
 Here, mountains soar up over 3,000 metres and mountain huts are connected by sky-high trails.
 The emerald waters of Verwall Lake are a short bus ride from St. Anton – great for families looking for a beautiful walk with a playground and café finale.
 Don’t miss the suspension bridge, which hangs above the rushing waters of the Rosanna River.